eHealth Insomnia Intervention for Adult Survivors of Childhood Cancer

 Study Description

 Participants with clinically significant insomnia and neurocognitive impairment are eligible for the current study.
 Participants will complete a 9-week internet-based insomnia treatment program (SHUTi) or receive sleep education, depending on randomized group assignment.
 Participants will complete home-based assessments at 3 time points (baseline, post-intervention, 6 months).
 These assessments will include online questionnaires measuring insomnia symptoms, neurocognitive problems, fatigue, daytime sleepiness, and health related quality of life.
 In addition, at each time point participants will be asked to wear an activity monitor for one week to measure physical activity and sleep patterns.
-Each assessment time point will also include a home visit from Examination Management Services Inc (EMSI) to measure blood pressure, heart rate, cardiovascular biomarkers, and neurocognitive function.
+Each assessment time point will also include assessment of cardiovascular biomarkers (dried blood spot cards) and neurocognitive function (CNS Vital Signs).

 Connect with a study center